si618/dapr-on-fhir/README.md

 # Dapr with FHIR 🔥

-An experiment in building cloud native microservices, using [Dapr](dapr.io) and the [FHIR](https://hl7.org/fhir/) data exchange standard in a containerized environment.
+An experiment in building microservices using [Dapr](dapr.io) and the [FHIR](https://hl7.org/fhir/) data exchange standard.

 ## Goals

 - Learn by experimenting with RabbitMQ, Redis, and Elastic for an upcoming job
-- Build a proof of concept system using a microservice architecture
+- Build a proof of concept system using a microservice architecture based on [domain driven design](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice) and [command query responsibility segregation](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/apply-simplified-microservice-cqrs-ddd-patterns)
 - Learn and implement the [virtual actor pattern](https://docs.microsoft.com/en-us/dotnet/architecture/dapr-for-net-developers/actors) to see if it's a good fit for this experiment
-- Delve more deeply into Dapr, Docker, Kubernetes, and Rancher
+- Delve more deeply into Dapr, Docker, and Kubernetes

 ## Overview